 Fine Arts.
 A Workshop offering opportunities to students in handicrafts, painting, the plastic arts, and the graphic arts was opened in the fall of 1947.
 It is located in Sessions Hall.
-In addition to a large electric kiln, a small one has been secured recently and also a potter's wheel for ceramics.
+It contains two kilns and a potter's wheel for ceramics.
 There is an etching press for printing wood blocks, etchings, lithographs, and graphics.
-There are also easels, easel seats, and drawing boards for drawing, sketching, and painting.
+There are also easels, easel seats, and drawing boards for drawing, sketching and painting.